 The intricate pattern of the brain: skills and intuition

 A five-year-old child gets a violin for their birthday.
 They like playing it and they practice a lot.
 The parent provides violin lessons for the child and over the years, the child grows up and becomes better and better.
 They don’t know it yet, but they are on a fast track to becoming one of the best violinists in the world.
 What happens in this brain?
 What makes these virtuosos different from other children who also practice violin?
 In this article I want to explore the idea that, though not everyone can become the best, or even world-class, everyone does have the ability to become an excellent violinist if they choose so, and if they start at a young enough age.
 This article is one in a series of articles about the workings of the brain.
 I would advise you to read these articles first before reading this.
 And again, I am not a neuroscientist.
-The ideas in this article are just speculation.
+The ideas in this article are just speculation, including on how virtuosos practice.

 A five-year-old child is practicing violin.
 They scrape the bow over the strings and a sound comes out.
 It is not very beautiful.
 The child places its fingers on the fingerboard that is marked with lines that show the correct finger placements to play the notes in tune.
 Slowly, the child plays Frère Jacques.
 These notes will become the foundation of future skill.